ironcore-dev/gardener-extension-provider-ironcore/docs/usage-as-end-user.md

 kind: InfrastructureConfig
 networkRef:
   name: "my-network"
+prefixRef:
+  name: "my-prefix"
 ```

-Here the `networkRef` field references the network to use for the Shoot creation.
+Here the `networkRef` field refer to network and `prefixRef` field refer to prefix.
+Both are used for Shoot creation.

 ## `ControlPlaneConfig`